The Importance of Water

 Sedum are drought tolerant plants.

 When and how much we water our plants is of course influenced by how much rain we receive.
 While it is tempting to skip your watering duties when we get a light afternoon shower, be mindful that a light shower is not likely to be enough to soak the depth of the root ball.
-This year our plants are particularly stressed because they did not have an insulating blanket of snow to help protect them from drying out and in addition, our Spring rainfall total is well below average.
 Knowing that established plants require at least an inch of water every week, it is helpful to keep an eye on your weather app or an old-fashioned rain gauge to track weekly totals.

 And remember, most plants prefer deep infrequent waterings to frequent shallow ones.
 See our planting guide for more information!